DanMyers300/FWGS/readme.md

 9. CODED NOTES

 ### Imediate To-Do
  - There seems to be a tokenization issue with the RFQ model.
-I'm not sure why it's getting errors.
+ - It seems to be a problem with different items being tokenized together
+    - Don't know why I'm getting this issue
 ---
 <!-- CONTACT -->
 ## Contact